nickdavila/LAE-ML-Classification/secondary-research/README.md

 # Secondary Research

 This folder is going to contain all the papers/courses/etc I have/will read to help me complete the project.
 It will also includes general notes and useful resources I find throughout my project.
-I won't put every single thing I read here, but only things I would like to maybe revisit someday.
+I won't put every single thing I have read/skimmed here, but only things I would like to maybe revisit someday.

 ## Papers/journals TO READ: